Mac Pro: Hardware

-The redesigned Mac Pro takes up less than one-eighth the volume of the immediately previous model, being shorter at 9.9 in, thinner at 6.6 in and lighter at 11 lb.
+The cylindrical Mac Pro takes up less than one-eighth the volume of the immediately previous model, being shorter at 9.9 in, thinner at 6.6 in and lighter at 11 lb.
 It supports one central processing unit (CPU) (up to a 12-core Xeon E5 CPU), four 1866 MHz DDR3 slots, dual AMD FirePro D series GPUs (up to D700 with 6 GB VRAM each), and PCIe-based flash storage.
 There is a 3× MIMO antenna system for the unit's 802.11ac WiFi networking interface, Bluetooth 4.0 to facilitate close-range wireless functions such as music transfer, keyboards, mice, tablets, speakers, security, cameras, and printers.
 The system can simultaneously support six Apple Thunderbolt Displays, or three 4K resolution computer monitors.

 The cylindrical Mac Pro has a redesigned configuration of ports.
 It has a HDMI 1.4 port, dual Gigabit Ethernet ports, six Thunderbolt 2 ports, four USB 3 ports, and combined digital Mini-TOSlink optical / analog 3.5 mm stereo mini jack for audio output.
 It also has a headphones mini jack (the two are distinctly selectable within the Sound System Preference panel, Output tab).
 There is no dedicated port for inputting audio.
 The system has a low-fidelity internal mono speaker.
 The Thunderbolt 2 ports support up to thirty-six Thunderbolt devices (six per port) and can concurrently support up to three 4K displays.
 This design requires two GPUs to support the seven display outputs (HDMI and six Thunderbolt).
 The I/O panel illuminates itself when the unit senses it has been moved to make it easier for the user to see the ports.
 Unlike the previous model, it has no FireWire 800 ports, dedicated digital audio in/out ports, a SuperDrive, DVI port, 3.5-inch drive bays for replaceable storage drives, or changeable internal PCIe slots.
 Instead, there are six Thunderbolt 2 ports to connect high-speed external peripherals, including enclosures for internal PCIe cards.